-Liz Umlas Co-authors Two Articles on Human Rights Considerations of B Corporations
+Liz Umlas Co-authors Stanford Social Innovation Review Cover Story on Human Rights and B Corps

 This month Croatan Institute senior fellow Liz Umlas and Columbia University’s Joanne Bauer published two articles looking at the human rights considerations of certified B Corporations and benefit corporations, a relatively new form of social enterprise.
 In the first article, “Do Benefit Corporations Respect Human Rights?,” featured on the cover of Stanford Social Innovation Review, Umlas and Bauer examine the assessment tool of certified B Corporations – the B Impact Assessment (BIA) – and evaluate the extent to which it includes companies’ respect for human rights.
 They conclude that, despite several promising human rights-related elements, the BIA comes up short, though the B Corp and benefit corporation forms themselves could provide a path to respecting human rights intrinsically if some of their limitations could be addressed.